MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/link-pad-flow-portal.md

    ![my flows instant blank](\media\link-pad-flow-portal\my-flows-instant-blank.png)

-1. Enter a name from the flow, otherwise one will be automatically generated.
-Select **Manually trigger a flow** and then select **Create**.
+1. Enter a name for the cloud flow, otherwise one will be automatically generated.
+Select **Instant cloud flow** and then select **Create**.

    ![manually trigger flow](\media\link-pad-flow-portal\manually-trigger-flow.png)